Consultation: Code of Conduct for the Public Sector

 Updated Code of Conduct for consultation

-You can compare this to the current Code of Conduct below.
+You can compare this to the current Code of Conduct here:

 Current Code of Conduct of conduct for public servants

-You can also see how the minimum standards from the current Code of Conduct are reflected in the updated Code in the document below.
+You can also see how the minimum standards from the current Code of Conduct are reflected in the updated draft Code in this document:

 How the minimum standards from the current Code are reflected in the updated Code